Soup bone

 Tips for Freezing and Reheating

-For even more convenience, consider using ice cube trays to freeze small portions of broth.
-This allows you to easily add a cube or two to a recipe when needed.
-No matter how you choose to store your soup bones, knowing that you have homemade, nutrient-packed broth on hand will save you time and add flavor to many meals.
+To make things even easier You can use Ice cube trays to freeze small amounts of broth.
+This will allow you to add one or two cubes of broth to a recipe as needed.
+Whichever method you choose to store your soup bones knowing you have a an uncooked, nutritious broth in your fridge will help you save time and flavor numerous meals.

 Soup Bone Nutrition: Why They’re So Beneficial